|DATE:||March 11, 2021|

 Special Nutrition Programs

 MARO, MPRO, MWRO, NERO,

-Program regulations establish household income limits.
-To be eligible for the program, elderly persons must have household income at or below 130 percent of the Federal Poverty Income Guidelines (Poverty Guidelines) published annually by the Department of Health and Human Services (HHS), in accordance with 7 CFR Part 247.9(c).
-The 2020 IGs in the attached tables contain the maximum income limits by household size to be used for eligibility determinations in CSFP.
+Per 7 CFR Part 247.9(c), to be eligible for the program, individuals must be 60 years of age or older and must have household income at or below 130 percent of the Federal Poverty Income Guidelines (Poverty Guidelines) published annually by the Department of Health and Human Services (HHS).
+The 2021 IGs in the attached tables contain the maximum income limits by household size to be used for eligibility determinations in CSFP.
 To establish annual income limits of 130 percent, the Poverty Guidelines are multiplied by 1.30, and the results are rounded up to the next whole dollar.
 From these results, weekly and monthly income limits are calculated.
 The first table contains the income limits for households residing in the 48 contiguous states, the District of Columbia, and Puerto Rico.
 Separate income limits for Alaska and Hawaii are established and published annually by HHS, which are reflected in the second and third tables.

-CSFP regulations at 7 CFR Part 247.9(d)(1) define “income” as gross income before deductions for such items as income taxes, employees’ social security taxes, insurance premiums, and bonds.
-Income exclusions are listed in Parts 247.9(d)(2) and (d)(3) and via policy memoranda available online at the Food and Nutrition Service’s (FNS) website at http://www.fns.usda.gov/csfp.
-States and ITOs may also authorize local agencies to consider the household’s average income during the previous 12 months and current household income to determine which more accurately reflects the household’s status, in accordance with 7 CFR Part 247.9(d)(4).
+CSFP regulations at 7 CFR Part 247.9(e)(1) define “income” as gross income before deductions for such items as income taxes, employees’ social security taxes, insurance premiums, and bonds.
+Income exclusions are listed in Parts 247.9(e)(2) and (e)(3) and via policy memoranda available online at the Food and Nutrition Service’s (FNS) website at http://www.fns.usda.gov/csfp.
+States and ITOs may also authorize local agencies to consider the household’s average income during the previous 12 months and current household income to determine which more accurately reflects the household’s status, in accordance with 7 CFR Part 247.9(e)(4).

 Food Distribution Division